Top 5 Multi-Currency Accounts (From an Industry Insider)

 But, it’s not all rosy.

-Saying all this, I’ve used Revolut to make local transfers in the US, receive money in the UK, spend throughout Europe and Asia, and never had a problem.
+Saying this, I’ve used Revolut to make local transfers in the US, receive money in the UK, spend throughout Europe and Asia, and never had a problem.

 REVOLUT RATES & FEES